C++ Math sin

 Example 2

-Let's see a simple example when the value of x is negative.
+Let's examine a basic scenario where the value of x is below zero.

 #include <iostream>